clojure/clojurescript/README.md

 ### Bugs

-- no division ("/" symbol in general is problematic)
+- division symbol breaks namespaces atom (currently removed)
-- use of certain regexex causes hard hangs
-- escaping in regexes is broken
+- regexes with forward slashes are printed with extra escaping
-- numeric keywords are broken
+- numeric keywords (:2) are broken
 - anonymous functions do not warn about arity
 - non-unicode symbol breakage
+- hex numbers "0x7e7"
 - warnings during compile about *unchecked-if*